Zenopontonia rex: Description

 Zenopontonia rex is a robust shrimp growing to a length of about 3 cm, with females being rather larger and slightly less colourful.
 The antennae are modified into a series of plates that extend forwards from the head, and the rostrum has a crest-like extension.
 The cephalothorax bears a small spine on either side.
 The first two pairs of legs bear pincers with short sensory hairs.
 The basic colour of this shrimp is orange-yellow to orange-red, with purple antennal plates, claws and walking legs.
 However, during the day, white chromatophores in the skin expand and may cover much of the dorsal surface and tail fan; in other instances, the white colour appears as a median band, and the basic orange colour is revealed elsewhere.
 The colouring also varies depending on the shrimp's host; the classic colouring usually occurs when it is associated with a sea cucumber, but it sometimes matches the colour of its host, particularly when associated with an opisthobranch.

 Distribution and habitat

 Zenopontonia rex is native to the tropical Indo-Pacific region.
 Its range extends from the Red Sea, Réunion and Mayotte to Hawaii and French Polynesia, and from southern Japan to New Caledonia and northern Australia.
 It is found at depths down to about 40 m, always living in association with a large sea cucumber, a nudibranch or other large mollusc, perching on its back as its host moves around.
+It lives commensally on a number of hosts, including the sea slug Hexabranchus.